 The thing that keeps a senior tech from becoming a super tech is the difficulty to envision more than one layer beyond the “NOW” cause to all of the contributing factors that are often outside of the equipment itself.

 You'll see this when the senior tech encounters issues like high or low humidity, sweating ducts, occupant discomfort, coils that keep leaking over and over, or consistent compressor failures when all the readings look “fine.”

 When issues start to spread outside of the equipment into the electrical system, indoor air, envelope, ducts, and design, a senior tech can find themselves frustrated.

 Fatal Flaw = Appliance Fixation

-The term “Supertech” is often used as a pejorative to mean an experienced tech who thinks they know it all.
-These types of Supertech are often actually “been there” techs who like to talk on social media.
+The term “super tech” is often used as a pejorative to mean an experienced tech who thinks they know it all.
+These types of super techs are often actually “been-there” techs who like to talk on social media.

-No, here I’m saying supertech as in a tech that can really fix just about anything with enough time alloted.
+No, here I'm defining “super tech” as a tech that can really fix just about anything with enough time allotted.
 They are nerdy enough to fill any knowledge gaps they may have about an issue before they call it good.
 They diagnose the entire structure and notice all of the contributing factors to problems.
-You can throw this sort of tech at almost any problem…. however…
+You can throw this sort of tech at almost any problem, however…

 They still are all about solving problems and can miss opportunities to optimize performance.